-- Selecting official The Human Resources employee or designee responsible for processing the job vacancy announcement. - Eligibles Applicants who meet a position's qualifications, including eligibility criteria and passing entrance examinations. - c.
+- Selecting official The Human Resources employee or designee responsible for processing the job vacancy announcement. - b.
+Eligibles Applicants who meet a position's qualifications, including eligibility criteria and passing entrance examinations. - c.
 Vacancy announcement A job posting published manually or online soliciting applications from interested persons.
 A vacancy announcement typically contains the position title, location, position information, starting hourly rate or salary, functional purpose, qualifications and requirements, and contact information. - d.
 Veterans' preference Veterans' preference in its present form comes from the Veterans' Preference Act of 1944, as amended, and is codified in various provisions of Title 5, United States Code (U.S.C.).
-By law, veterans who are disabled or who served on active duty in the Armed Forces during certain specified time periods or in military campaigns are entitled to preference over others in hiring from competitive lists of eligibles.
-Preference categories and points are distinguished by the use of codes, as follows: - (1) Compensable 30 percent preference (CPS) This code applicants hired from a hiring list is relevant and must be provided if the hired applicants are in the same bargaining unit as the requesting union.
+By law, military veterans who are disabled or who served on active duty in the Armed Forces during certain specified time periods or in military campaigns are entitled to preference over others in hiring from competitive lists of eligibles.
+Preference categories and points are distinguished by the use of codes, as follows: - (1) Compensable 30 percent preference (CPS) This code indicates that the individual claims a 10-point preference and has